logdna/logdna-agent-v2/docs/README.md

 ### Configuring the Environment

-To configure the DaemonSet, make modifications to the envs section of the DameonSet [`spec.template.spec.containers.0.env`].
+To configure the DaemonSet, modify the envs section of the DameonSet [`spec.template.spec.containers.0.env`].
 For example, to change the hostname add the following environment variable to the `env` list:

 ```yaml
 env: